SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 - **Action** to take when the button is clicked.
 The action can be be...
 	* None - move to the next action
 	* Goto - to go to the specified location in the scene or another scene (see Branch action below for more on this)
 	* Variable - to change the value of a variable.
 The first field is the name of the variable, followed by the operation to apply to the variable and finally the value to use in the operation.
-The next action will be executed after the variable is modified. (see Variable action below for more on this)
+The next action will be executed after the variable is modified. (see Variable action below for more on this).
+See the Variable Action below for more information.
 	* Switch - to change the state of a switch The next action will be executed after the switch is modified (see Switch action below for more on this)

 The **timeout** option allows you to specify which button should be chosen by default if the buttons was shown for a certain amount of time (in seconds).
 With it enabled you will see a new toggle appear in each button you defined.